laurenashley/pe-data-converter/README.md

 # Data Converter Tool
-Simple data converter script written in python by ChatGPT 3.5 for a student prompt enginerring project.
+Simple data converter script written in Python by ChatGPT 3.5 for a student prompt engineering project.

 ## Prompts Used
-"Build a simple cli tool in python that supports all commonly used data formats, concurrency, and error handling.
-Include unit testing that covers as may edge cases as possible and employs boundary testing while covering all features of the script."
+"Build a simple cli tool in Python that supports all commonly used data formats, concurrency, and error handling.
+Include unit testing that covers as many edge cases as possible and employs boundary testing while covering all features of the script."

 "How can I make this tool more robust?"